fluent/helm-charts/charts/fluentd/README.md

   readOnly: true
 ```

-The section bellow is responsible for  allowing the user to load the "extra" configMaps either defined by the `configMapConfigs` contained objects or otherwise load externally and indicated by `configMapConfigs`.
+The section bellow is responsible for allowing the user to load the "extra" configMaps either defined by the `fileConfigs` contained objects or otherwise load externally and indicated by `configMapConfigs`.

 ```yaml
 - name: etcfluentd-main